Long Eaton

-Long Eaton is located in Derbyshire, adjoining the border with Nottinghamshire and close to Leicestershire.
-It is covered by the Nottingham post town and has a Nottingham telephone area code (0115).
-Long Eaton sits on the banks of the River Trent.
-Long Eaton is part of the Greater Nottingham urban area.

 History

 Long Eaton is referred to as Aitone, in the Domesday Book.
 Several origins have been suggested, for example "farm between streams" and "low-lying land".
 It was a farming settlement that grew up close to the lowest bridging point of the River Erewash.

 The "Great Fire" of Long Eaton in 1694 destroyed 14 houses and several other buildings in the market place.

 The village remained a stable size until the construction of the Midland Counties Railway in 1839 and the Erewash Valley Line in 1844, which brought links that encouraged growth.
 Two industries came to employ many people in the growing town: lace-making and railway wagon manufacturing.
 A large railway yard at Toton Sidings grew up just north of the town.

-By 1900 the town population exceeded 10,000, after construction of housing, offices and factories through the Victorian period.
-In 1921 its extent was broadened to include Wilsthorpe and parts of Sandiacre and Sawley.
+By 1900, the town population exceeded 10,000, after construction of housing, offices and factories through the Victorian period.
+In 1921, its extent was broadened to include Wilsthorpe and parts of Sandiacre and Sawley.